aneelabashir786/DLP/DLP_week7.md

 Then the output feature map size is calculated by the formula:

-Output size
-=
-Input size
-−
-Filter size
+Output size  = Input size − Filter size + 1

-+
-1
-Output size=Input size−Filter size+1
-=
-5
-−
-3
-+
-1
-=
-3
-=5−3+1=3
+   =  5    −   3  +   1  =  3

  So output = 3×3

-That means — the larger the filter, the smaller the output feature map.
+**That means — the larger the filter, the smaller the output feature map.**

+To prevent loss of image size, CNNs use padding.

+Padding means adding extra rows/columns (usually zeros) around the border of the input image before applying the filter.

+Example:

+If you add 1 pixel of zero-padding around a 5×5 image → it becomes 7×7.
+Now applying a 3×3 filter gives:

+7  −  3 +  1  =  5

+Output size = same as input (5×5)